 PlayStation has announced the acquisition of Returnal developer Housemarque.

-Announced today on the PlayStation Blog, Head of PlayStation Studios Herman Hulst revealed the news that Housemarque is officially the 13th studio to join PlayStation's publishing arm.
+Announced today on the PlayStation Blog (opens in new tab), Head of PlayStation Studios Herman Hulst revealed the news that Housemarque is officially the 13th studio to join PlayStation's publishing arm.

 The Finnish developer has a long history with PlayStation, creating games such as the PS5 exclusive Returnal, Nex Machina, Super Stardust HD, and Dead Nation.
 Housemarque's co-founder and managing director Ilari Kuittinen said: "This gives our studio a clear future and a stable opportunity to continue delivering on gameplay centric approaches, while still experimenting with new methods of narrative delivery and pushing the boundaries of this modern artform."